CookieUzen/web-notes/_docs/cs/unit 1.md

 `Redundency` is the term describing duplication of hardware.
 Redundancy allows for failsafe in case of hardware failure, reducing downtime.
-A `fail over` system will switch a failed device to its redundant failsafe.
+A `fail over` system will switch a failed device to its red (essentially having extra copies of the same hardware).

+Securing the system can also prevent data loss due to malicious software or people.
+- Installing an anti-virus
+- Using a firewall

 Back ups should follow the 3-2-1 rule:
-- 3 copies of data, 1 primary copy and 2 back ups
+- 3 copies of data, 1 primary copy, and 2 back ups
-- storing in 2 different types of media, (tape, NAS, etc)
+- storing in 2 different types of media, (tape, hard drives, solid state drives, etc)
-- Store one copy off site (cloud or other location)
+- Store one copy off-site (cloud or other physical location)

 ## Software Deployment

 Updating software is essential for maintaining a system.
-There are several methods of providing automatic updates:
+There are several methods of providing software updates:
 - __Patches:__ contains small changes that fix bugs and vulnerability
 - __Upgrades:__ contains new features
 - __Updates:__ improves the product in a minor way